DinosaursAreCute/TaskMover_3.0-Rebirth-/DOCUMENTATION.md

 # TaskMover Documentation

+## What’s New in 2.0.0
+- Major UI and UX improvements for rule management and settings.
+- Full test automation for settings, dummy file creation, UI integration, themes, and color application.
+- Colorful, detailed test logging for all automated tests.
+- Expanded documentation and test case coverage.
+- Improved error handling and logging throughout the application.
+- Enhanced theme and color customization for the UI.
+- Added developer tools and advanced logging for debugging.
+- Improved compatibility with Windows and cross-platform environments.

 ## Overview
 TaskMover is a file organization tool designed to help users manage and organize their files efficiently.
 It provides a user-friendly interface and customizable rules for file organization.

+## Quick Start Tutorial
+See the [README.md](./README.md) for a step-by-step tutorial on installing, launching, and using TaskMover.

 ## Features
 - Dynamic theme loading based on user settings.